Mya Hnin Yee Lwin

-Mya Hnin Yee Lwin (မြနှင်းရည်လွင်; also spelled Mya Hnin Yi Lwin, born 12 January 1987) is a Burmese television and film actress.
+Mya Hnin Yee Lwin (မြနှင်းရည်လွင်; also spelled Mya Hnin Yi Lwin, born 12 January 1987) is a former Burmese actress, model, and current revolutionary.
 She has become popular among the audience with the film Angel of Eden which brought her wider recognition.

-Mya Hnin Yee Lwin was a high-profile model in Myanmar and achieved success as an actress.
-She was also one of the most active actresses in the 2021 Spring Revolution (Military Dictatorship Revolution).
+In the aftermath of the 2021 Myanmar coup d'état, she retired from her acting career and became a vocal critic of Myanmar's ruling military junta.
+Her active involvement in anti-coup protests resulted in an arrest warrant being issued against her, leading her to flee to the jungle.
+There, she joined the People's Defence Force and became a revolutionary.

 Early life and education

 Mya Hnin Yee Lwin was born on 12 January 1987 in Yangon, Myanmar She is the youngest child among four siblings.
 She attended high school at Basic Education High School No. 2 Kamayut and graduated from Dagon University with a degree in Psychology.

 Career

 Mya Hnin Yee Lwin entered the entertainment industry in 2010, and appeared in Sai Sai Kham Leng's MTV "Ever Golli".
 She then appeared on billboards for commercial advertisement in 2011.
-In 2012, she was selected the Academy Ban Kine, the person tasked with holding the tray of the Academy statue at the Myanmar Academy Awards Ceremony.
+In 2012, she was selected the Academy Ban Kine, the person tasked with holding the tray of the Academy trophy at the Myanmar Academy Awards Ceremony.
 After that, she worked as a photo model but faded from the limelight in 2014.